rehantheorylab-pixel/864000x-faster-subset-sum-algorithm-n60/README.md

 ---

-*Built by Rehan Mohammed -- the world record subset sum solver.*
+*Built by Rehan Muhammed -- the world record subset sum solver.*